Slick9000/reminisce/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/irbee246)

 ## how to use
-get python and `pip install discord.py`, and run reminisce.py
+get python and `pip install discord.py`, and run reminisce.py. be sure to place your token in the token.txt file

+if your fear that is too insecure, go ahead and add it to an environment variable and modify it

 <br/>